neurogenomics/rworkflows/README.md

 GitHub.
 Unlike other Dockerfiles, this one **does not require any manual editing when applying to different R packages**.
-This means that users who are unfamiliar with Docker do not have to troubleshoot making this file correctly, and also means that it will continue to work even if your R package’s dependencies change.
+This means that users who are unfamiliar with Docker do not have to troubleshoot making this file correctly.
+It also means that it will continue to work even if your R package dependencies change.

-It runs several steps: 1.
-Pulls the official bioconductor Docker container (which includes Rstudio).
+It runs several steps:

+1. Pulls the official bioconductor Docker container (which includes Rstudio).
 2. Runs CRAN checks on the R package.
 3. Runs all Bioconductor checks on the R package.
-3. Installs the R package and all of its dependencies (including `Depends`, `Imports`, and `Suggests`).
+4. Installs the R package and all of its dependencies (including `Depends`, `Imports`, and `Suggests`).

 **NOTE**: If any of the CRAN/Bioconductor checks do not pass, the Docker container will not be pushed to DockerHub.
 This means you don’t have to